Minimising the spread of COVID-19

 Infection prevention and control in childcare settings involves carrying out risk assessments and putting mitigations in place to manage any risks identified.

 Managers must ensure that risk assessments take place on a setting and individual basis, where required, and that these include input from staff and assistants, and trade unions.
 Student placements should also be part of risk assessments.
-To help with setting-level risk assessments, the Health and Safety Executive has provided an example COVID-19 risk assessment.

 Children with additional support needs